Skip to content

 Kat, who is a graphic designer and owner of Two Crows Creative, is not someone who settles for ordinary.
 Together, we designed a black diamond engagement ring in a hexagon-shaped rose gold setting and a white gold double band.

-Black diamond rose gold white gold hexagon ring by Fairina Cheng
+Black diamond, rose gold and white gold hexagon engagement ring

 Need a ring?